MohamedKido/Power-BI-Projects/README.md

 * [Contributing](#contributing)

 ## Introduction
-[InsightfulAnalytics](https://instagram.com/insightfulanalytics?igshid=ZDdkNTZiNTM) is committed to creating innovative and effective data solutions for our clients.
-Our team specializes in Power BI development and we have created a number of projects to showcase our capabilities.
+Mohamed Kido is committed to creating innovative and effective data solutions for clients, specializes in Power BI development and have created a number of projects to showcase capabilities.

 ## Projects
 This repository currently contains the following projects: